googleapis/google-cloud-cpp/google/cloud/bigtable/README.md

 ## Release Notes

+### v0.2.0 - 2018-08

+* First Beta release.
+* Completed instance admin APIs.
+* Completed documentation and examples.
+* The API is considered stable, we do not expect any changes before 1.0

 ### v0.1.0 - 2018-03

 * This release implements all the APIs for table and data manipulation in Cloud